-A periodic "newsletter" or update will be sent to students' Kean email address with timely information using an accessible link to Googledrive.
+A periodic "newsletter" or update will be sent to students' Kean email address with timely information using an accessible link to Google drive.
 Access can only be made using the Kean email account, which is Kean-Google.
-Deadlines such as registering for the Comprehensive Examination, other important dates and deadlines, events, and employment opportunities are included.
+Deadlines such as registering for the exit exam for graduation, other important dates and deadlines, events, and employment opportunities are included.